Ed Ingram: Minnesota Vikings

 Ingram was drafted by the Minnesota Vikings with the 59th pick in the second round of the 2022 NFL draft.
 As a rookie, he appeared in and started all 17 games.

 Houston Texans

 On March 13, 2025, Ingram was traded to the Houston Texans for a 2026 sixth-round pick.
+He was the starting right guard for the majority of the 2025 season, starting 14 games.

+On March 10, 2026, Ingram signed a three-year, $37.5 million contract extension with the Texans.

 Personal life

 In August 2018, Ingram was arrested on two counts of aggravated sexual assault of a minor, stemming from events that occurred 2015.
 After charges were dismissed in September 2019, Ingram was reinstated to the team from his indefinite suspension.